BEFORE BOOKING PLEASE READ THE BULLET POINTS BELOW DESCRIPTION

 Casa Karina is located just above the town of Aticama, on a bluff overlooking the Pacific.
 It is a private, quiet oasis set in a garden of palm trees with a green jungle surrounding it. *Please note that because of the cliff we do not feel Casa Karina is appropriate for small children.*

 While at Casa Karina you can dine inside or out on the patio tables al fresco while enjoying the view of the ocean and the garden tended to by our lovely housekeeper.
 In or out you always have the soothing sounds of the water in the background.

-Matanchen beach is about 10 minutes by car.
+Matanchen beach is about a ten minute walk.
 Unspoiled by tourists but spotted with friendly beach restaurants it has wide sandy beach and shallow water perfect for swimming.

 Just fifteen minutes away by bus or car is the Historic town of San Blas as well as the famous La Tavora mangrove boat trip which takes you through the jungle filled with flora, fauna and most exciting, crocodiles.

 Our property managers Jenny and Aramara will be available to organize excursions and there is always a willing captain willing to take you out to some of the best fishing anywhere on the coast.
 Or you could plan your own itinerary of waterfall hikes, trips to a coffee plantation, road trip to the capitol city of Tepic or a visit to the release location of sea turtles.